phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

-More specifically, for each split (clade) that is present in more than 10% of the posterior samples, the standard deviation of the frequencies across all the MCMC chain is calculated.
+More specifically, for each split (clade) that is present in more than 10% of the posterior samples, the standard deviation of the frequencies across all the MCMC chains is calculated.
 Above, we are shown the mean and max of all these standard deviations of split frequencies (SDSF).
 If all the chains are sampling the same distribution of trees, their split